morningxtar/PDL_2021/README.md

 - bs4
 - os
 ------------------------------------------------------------------------------------------
-to be able to launch the script Python_VS_Java.py you must generate a file. jar from the java project with IntelliJ IDEA including dependencies by following these steps :
+to be able to launch the script Python_VS_Java.py if you don't have jar file for java extractors: you must generate a file. jar from the java project with IntelliJ IDEA including dependencies by following these steps :

 - "File | Project Structure ... | Artifacts";